 In addition to the students’ own ballet arrangements, ITP students are encouraged to access The Australian Ballet School training through the following training opportunities:

 Personal Visits/Participation in the After School Training Programme

-ITP students may attend the After School Programme conducted in Melbourne during the Victorian school terms for as little or as long as personal circumstances allow.
+ITP students may attend the After School Programme, conducted in Melbourne, during Victorian school terms for as little or as long as personal circumstances allow.
 For example, some students attend for a week several times a year; others come for a couple of days each month or for several weeks consecutively.

 Specialised Coaching Classes

 Specialised coaching specifically for ITP students is conducted in most Australian capital cities once a year.